I have a weakness for crunchy snacks, as do most people.

 If you know someone who makes real aged cheddar that would be even better!
 Or maybe you are super adventurous and want to try your hand at making your own cheese?
 If so, this recipe for Farmhouse Cheddar comes from the inspirational blogger Ashley Adamant, founder of Practical Self Reliance.

-Using a whisk mix the sourdough starter, cooled butter and salt together until no oiliness remains.
+- Using a whisk mix the sourdough starter, cooled butter, and salt together until no oiliness remains.
+Make sure the butter is completely emulsified!

-Spread parchment paper over a 18x13 (half sheet pan) baking sheet.
+- Spread parchment paper over an 18 by 13-inch (half sheet pan) baking sheet.
 The size of the baking sheet is extremely important.
-Two smaller baking sheets can be used but dont spread the batter to thickly or it wont get crispy.
+Two smaller baking sheets can be used but don't spread the batter too thickly on a smaller sheet or it will not get crispy.

-Return the crackers to the oven and continue baking for 20-25 minutes.
-Just until golden brown.
+- Return the crackers to the oven and continue baking for 20 to 25 minutes, just until golden brown.

 Try either of the two versions of my overnight sourdough crackers.